King-Derp/sentiment_pipeline/reddit_scraper/docs/specialized_scrapers.md

 # Specialized Scrapers

+> **Note on Deprecation**: The Deep Historical and Hybrid Scrapers mentioned in this document are deprecated and no longer maintained.
+The rest of the document remains relevant for active implementations.

 ## Overview

 The Reddit Scraper project includes several specialized scrapers designed for targeted historical data collection.
 Unlike the default scraper which focuses on maintaining an up-to-date dataset, specialized scrapers use specific strategies to retrieve historical content from Reddit.